TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Test polish characters on Windows again

 - Add imgui popup whenever regenerating neons or atlas, but only in the main menu

-- And fix polish characters in chat breaking stuff on Windows

 Would you like keep the old settings, or reset them to factory defaults?